Democrats press White House to make expanded child tax credit, other benefits permanent in ‘families plan’

 Yet some in the party are still encouraging the White House to go even bigger.

 More than 80 House Democrats asked the Biden administration on Monday to include a massive expansion to Medicare in his families plan, an idea that the White House is not expected to address.
-Rep. Pramila Jayapal (D-Wash.) and Sen. Bernie Sanders (I-Vt.) also unveiled legislation last week that may go much further than the White House on education, seeking to eliminate tuition for most Americans at public colleges.
+Rep. Pramila Jayapal (D-Wash.) and Sen. Bernie Sanders (I-Vt.) unveiled legislation in recent days that urges the White House to go further on education, seeking to eliminate tuition for most Americans at public colleges.
+And Sen. Elizabeth Warren (Mass.) and Rep. Mondaire Jones (N.Y.) on Tuesday led a broad swath of Democrats in calling on the president to spend $700 billion on child care and early learning, far more than Biden is expected to endorse.

+“We’re already talking to the White House at multiple levels,” Warren said.
+"And we’re here to push for a big enough investment to make sure every child, every parent and every caregiver is covered.”

-And still other Democratic lawmakers have taken an interest in the child tax credit.
+Still other Democratic lawmakers have taken an interest in the child tax credit.
 The signature element of that program — new, periodic payments to families starting as soon as July — has not yet taken effect.
 But Democrats say it must be made permanent if they hope to achieve the president’s own goal of reducing child poverty, possibly even by half.

 Neal’s new proposal, called the Building an Economy for Families Act, specifically aims to secure the credit along with other tax changes adopted as part of the most recent coronavirus stimulus package.
 That includes a permanent expansion of the Earned Income Tax Credit, which benefits low-income workers, and the Child and Dependent Care Credit, which provides thousands of dollars to help parents offset day care and other services.